House Bill No. 5117

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

 Section 1.
-Subsection (c) of section 4a-59 of the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2014):
+Section 14-300f of the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2013):